Reepham, Norfolk: Today

 Recent housing developments have mostly been on brownfield land so have not significantly expanded the perimeter of the town.

 The town has both a secondary school, Reepham High School and College, which achieved the highest grade – Outstanding – in every category in its 2008 Ofsted inspection, and a primary school.

 The Reepham Society is a registered charity, set up in 1976 to stimulate public interest in Reepham, Hackford, Kerdiston, Salle and Whitwell.
 The town was one of the filming locations of the Agatha Christie's Poirot episode The Tragedy at Marsdon Manor.

 Religion

 Twin churches

-Reepham is one of only two places in Europe to have three churches on the same site.
+Reepham is one of only two places in Europe to have had three churches on the same site.
 Reepham's church of St. Mary is joined by its choir vestry to St. Michael's, Whitwell.
-The third church (All Saints') belonged to Hackford but burned down in 1543 and now only a fragment of the tower wall remains on the left of the path leading towards the market place.
+The third church, All Saints', belonged to Hackford (not to be confused with the Hackford in South Norfolk) but burned down in 1543, and now only a fragment of its tower wall remains on the left of the path leading towards the market place.
 The three churches were built on their parish boundaries.

 Reepham church contains the fine tomb of Sir Roger de Kerdiston, 1337; Whitwell church has a Jacobean pulpit.